gnsepili/Date-Extraction-from-receipt/README.md

-# flyeAssignment
+# Date Extraction from receipt

-This project is a part of flye assignment.
-In this assignment I'm asked to extract date of an image receipt and POST over a REST API.
+In this project I'm extracting date of an image receipt and POST over a REST API.
 ## Installation
 1) Clone the git repo
 ```bash git clone https://github.com/capgos17/flyeAssignment```